 - Are Your Clams Safe to Eat?

-- Compost Project: What Do Worms Like to Eat?
+- What Do Worms Eat?
+A Compost Project

 Move over, organic.
 The new buzz in food circles is “eat local.”
 Wondering why you should care where your food comes from?

 To start with the obvious: it’s the taste, silly.
 There’s an old New England saying that one should put the water on to boil before picking the corn.
 Produce in a chain grocery has usually been picked before its time and shipped around the world, then left sitting in cold storage until the store has space for it.
 A farmer who’s planning to sell his peaches locally lets them ripen on the vine until they’re perfectly sweet and juicy – way too fragile to survive transport across the country, but perfect for immediate consumption.
 And, by the way, fresh veggies are more nutritious than their stale counterparts; vitamin content starts deteriorating as soon as they’re plucked.
 When they sell to individuals rather than chain stores, farmers are also free to experiment with niche crops like heirloom tomatoes and aesthetically unpleasing but delicious apples.

 Second, when you shop at locally owned farms and shops, your money stays in the community.
 Not only do local farmers keep a much larger share of the profits when you cut out the middleman, but you also enable them to maintain open space that might otherwise be developed.